 Nourish Your Social Life

 What’s the point of all of this hard work if you are too tired to see your friends?
 Too tired to go on a date?
-All work and no play makes an equine professional a grouchy, lonely person.
+All work and no play make an equine professional a grouchy, lonely person.
 Life is too short to turn away from social interactions on the basis of physical/mental/emotional exhaustion.
 The reality is if you continue to neglect your friendships, your friends will begin to neglect you.
 Say yes when your friends invite you out.
 Take yourself out to the movies.
 Have some fun and remember to hydrate!

 As professionals we care for our horses with the best of the best.
 Carefully designed nutritional plans, orthopedic shoes, the best veterinary care, chiropractics, massage, magnetically charged energetic crystal ear extensions.
-We even hire psychics to communicate with our regal beasts to give them an opportunity to fill out a complaint form; i.e. “Please tell Brenda I bucked her off because I am embarrassed when she says, “Who da pookiest pookie pumpkin?’ while kissing my nose in front of the other horses.”
+We even hire psychics to communicate with our regal beasts to give them an opportunity to fill out a complaint form; i.e. “Please tell Brenda I bucked her off because I am embarrassed when she says, “Who da pokiest pookie pumpkin?’ while kissing my nose in front of the other horses.”

 In our servitude of these majestic creatures we often neglect our own basic needs.
 We spend $450 on bar shoes with the expensive pads because Magenta needs them.
 Yet you are wearing sneakers with duct tape over the corners because that’s how you wear through them ever since that fall where you couldn’t justify the $50 co-pay when you knew your hip wasn’t broken because you could still walk, and you didn’t want the ER doctor to tell you the cure was the dreaded two weeks off riding.
 What madness is this?
 So get extremely good about taking care of your self, and see what magic happens.
 I guarantee whatever positive changes you choose will make you feel happier and healthier.
 Lucky for us our horses are wondrously empathetic, so they too will feel happier and healthier in your presence.